Ahmed-M-Fayad/theory-and-methods/README.md

-# theory-and-methods
+# Theory and Methods

-A collection of foundational theories and practical methods from mathematics, statistics, computation, and optimization, aimed at building a deep understanding of core concepts and their real-world applications in fields like data science and machine learning.
+Welcome!

+This repository collects theoretical concepts and practical methods across various areas.
+It aims to build a deeper understanding of core ideas and how they connect to real-world applications.

+Content will be added and expanded over time, following a clear and organized approach to learning and implementation.

+Stay tuned for updates and new explorations.